RIKEN-RCCS/lens3/doc/setting.md

   * An entry is a user name and a list of groups

 ```
-user1,group1a,group1b,group1c
-user2,group2a
+ADD,user1,group1a,group1b,group1c, ...
+ADD,user2,group2a,group2b,group2c, ...
+...
 ```

-* Register a user list to Lens3 by `lenticularis-admin` command
+* Register users to Lens3 by `lenticularis-admin` command

 ```
 lens3-admin$ lenticularis-admin -c adm-config.yaml load-user-list {csv-file}
 lens3-admin$ lenticularis-admin -c adm-config.yaml show-user-list
 ```

-* Prepare a list of users allowed to access
+* (Optionally) Prepare a list of users allowed to access
   * An entry is a "allow" prefix and a list of user names

 ```